EASS-HIT-PART-A-2024-CLASS-VI/FITLIFE-fitness-tracking-ofir-cohen/README.md

 - **Email:** ofircohen599@gmail.com
 - **GitHub:** [ofiz](https://github.com/ofiz)
  ---
-Crafted with [💪 &  A lot of protein shakes] by a developer whose biceps are only outmatched by their coding skills!🏋️‍♂️
+**Crafted with [💪 &  A lot of protein shakes🥤] by a developer whose biceps are only outmatched by their coding skills!🏋️‍♂️**